 My last days living in the District before moving to San Francisco were mostly spent at the Fraternity House, a new Queer bar that opened near Dupont Circle.
 Our little group started going there because it was much more convenient to get to from where we lived than the L&F. The Fraternity House was not a dance bar, unfortunately, and was much smaller than the L&F. It was a stand-around type bar.
 It was in business for decades.
 I hear that today what used to be the Fraternity House is now a single-family home.
 WTF?

 At that time (the disco era), it was all about the music, dancing, being with amigos and meeting people.
-At least for us it was not about drinking and getting drunk the way it seems to be today where the drug alcohol is the priority.
+At least for us it was not about drinking and getting drunk the way it seems to be today where the drug alcohol is the priority along with “partying” with meth.
 We all stayed in really good shape from dancing.
-We didn’t need to spend outrageous amounts of la plata/money on gym memberships to stay in shape.
+We didn’t need to spend outrageous amounts of dinero/money on gym memberships to stay in shape.
 We stayed in shape aerobically by dancing and we enjoyed ourselves.

 As someone wrote in their comment: “Once on the dance floor, it was hard to get off as one great song lead to another.”
 Yes, there was no shortage of music being produced at that time.
 And often Bill Owens played music that the L&F has received — with priority being given to discothèque DJs — before it was made commercially available, by even just a few days.

-Unfortunately, after I moved to San Francisco one of the owners of the L&F died preparing for an event.
+Unfortunately, after I moved to San Francisco one of the owners of the L&F died preparing for an event at the bar.
 If I have what happened to him correct, he was up on the roof of the building preparing a sign for an event and/or putting up balloons and a strong wind blew him off the roof.
+That must have been a strong wind!
 He later died from the accident.
 (And people still say there’s a loving and merciful god!
 What “loving and merciful god” — who the so-called “christian” sheeple claim is “all-powerful” — would allow an accident like that to happen?
 WTF?
 Why didn’t your “all-powerful” prevent that accident?
 And don’t give me that mealy-mouthed bull shit about, “You know, we don’t know what ‘his’ plan is.”
 Oh yes we do.
 Your “he” god is a masochist, at the very least.
 So fuck off!).